Thinking of joining Washington Ski Touring Club?

 What is the cost of trips?

-On day trips, riders in a carpool are expected to pay the drive a fair share the cost of driving.
+On day trips, riders in a carpool are expected to pay the driver a fair share the cost of driving.
 Consider that the driver may also have had to purchase a SnoPark permit.
 Other than those costs, another cost would be if the group decides to stop for a snack or meal.
 Also, in some groomed areas, there is a trail pass fee which each member should pay on his/her own.

 On overnight trips, the costs can vary widely depending on lodging, meals, and driving costs.
 Trip coordinators will give an estimate of the costs and will usually require an advance payment for the fixed costs.
 If you cancel after reserving and paying for a space on the trip, you won't get that money returned unless someone else takes your place.

 What do you get for being a member?

 Members get full access to the website resources which includes: (1) trip listings, (2) discussion forums on topics such as gear for sale, snow conditions, Sno Park issues, and trip reports, (3) email alerts about last minute trips that are being organized because there are great ski conditions.

 How do I join WSTC?